huawei-noah/bolt/README.md

 # FAQ

+1. Why configuring bolt.cmake does not take effect?

+   The [install.sh](install.sh) serves as an example of compilation setup, and it overwrites some settings in [bolt.cmake](bolt.cmake).
+Please check install.sh first.

-1. More details about dependency libraries for cross-compilation?
+2. More details about dependency libraries for cross-compilation?

    The major dependency is Protobuf.
 Protoc should be the x86 version but protbuf should be the ARM version.

-2. Requirements on tensor dimensions?
+3. Requirements on tensor dimensions?

    For optimal performance, Bolt requires the number of output channels to be divisible by 8.
 For compatibility, Bolt will try to pad the output channels of convolution layers to the nearest multiple of 8.
-You can turn on DEBUG in [bolt.cmake](bolt.cmake) to check the actual dimensions.
+You can turn on USE_DEBUG in [bolt.cmake](bolt.cmake) to check the actual dimensions.

-3. Restrictions for BNN?
+4. Restrictions for BNN?

    For BNN convolution layers, the number of output channels must be divisible by 32.

-4. Restrictions on quantization (int8)?
+5. Restrictions on quantization (int8)?

    For the time being, Bolt only supports post-training int8 quantization.
-If quantization is activated, the second convolution layer will quantize the tensors to 8-bit integers.
-For now, int8 operators include Convolution, Pooling and Concatenation (end-to-end support for Squeezenet).
-If your network includes other operators, you may need to add type casting in the front of those operators.
 The quantization method is symmetrical for both activation and weight.
+We have added a calibration tool for image CNN pipelines.
+Please feel free to report cases of usage failures.

-5. Requirements for fp16 and int8?
+6. Requirements for fp16 and int8?

    Only arm-v8.2 supports fp16 and int8 dotprod instructions.

-6. Restrictions for MALI?
+7. Restrictions for MALI?

    Only llvm compilation supports MALI computing.